Ansys Charge Plus 2024 R1 What’s New

 HFSS Field Import for FEM

 2024 R1 features a new way to import electromagnetic fields from Ansys HFSS to the FEM solver.
-Waveguides are created in HFSS and the modes are imported into Charge Plus.
+You can create waveguides in HFSS and the modes will be imported into Charge Plus.

 “This is important because waveguides are used to excite plasma in various ways,” Merenda said.
 “We can now see how many plasma species would react to the electromagnetic fields generated from an HFSS model.”